Glass transition: Polymers

 The stiffness of thermoplastics decreases due to this effect (see figure.)
 When the glass temperature has been reached, the stiffness stays the same for a while, i.e., at or near E2, until the temperature exceeds Tm, and the material melts.
 This region is called the rubber plateau.

-Coming from the low-temperature side, the shear modulus drops by many orders of magnitude at the glass transition temperature Tg.
-A molecular-level mathematical relation for the temperature-dependent shear modulus of the polymer glass on approaching Tg from below has been developed by Alessio Zaccone and Eugene Terentjev.
-Even though the shear modulus does not really drop to zero (it drops down to the much lower value of the rubber plateau), upon setting the shear modulus to zero in the Zaccone–Terentjev formula, an expression for Tg is obtained which recovers the Flory–Fox equation, and also shows that Tg is inversely proportional to the thermal expansion coefficient in the glass state.
-This procedure provides yet another operational protocol to define the Tg of polymer glasses by identifying it with the temperature at which the shear modulus drops by many orders of magnitude down to the rubbery plateau.

 In ironing, a fabric is heated through this transition so that the polymer chains become mobile.
 The weight of the iron then imposes a preferred orientation.
 Tg can be significantly decreased by addition of plasticizers into the polymer matrix.
 Smaller molecules of plasticizer embed themselves between the polymer chains, increasing the spacing and free volume, and allowing them to move past one another even at lower temperatures.
 Addition of plasticizer can effectively take control over polymer chain dynamics and dominate the amounts of the associated free volume so that the increased mobility of polymer ends is not apparent.
 The addition of nonreactive side groups to a polymer can also make the chains stand off from one another, reducing Tg.
 If a plastic with some desirable properties has a Tg that is too high, it can sometimes be combined with another in a copolymer or composite material with a Tg below the temperature of intended use.
 Note that some plastics are used at high temperatures, e.g., in automobile engines, and others at low temperatures.

 In viscoelastic materials, the presence of liquid-like behavior depends on the properties of and so varies with rate of applied load, i.e., how quickly a force is applied.
 The silicone toy Silly Putty behaves quite differently depending on the time rate of applying a force: pull slowly and it flows, acting as a heavily viscous liquid; hit it with a hammer and it shatters, acting as a glass.

 On cooling, rubber undergoes a liquid-glass transition, which has also been called a rubber-glass transition.